acenet-arc/fortran_oop_as_a_second_lang/_episodes/derived_types.md

 type(<type name>):: my_variable
 ~~~
 {: .fortran}
-Finally individual elements or members of a derived type variable, or **object**, can be accessed using the `%` operator.
+Individual elements or members of a derived type variable, or **object**, can be accessed using the `%` operator.
 ~~~
 my_variable%member1
 ~~~